 Can you believe that American dog ticks can survive for about 2-3 years without feeding?
 During their life cycle, American dog hosts use three different hosts.
 The lifecycle of a tick in Northern America lasts for two years.
 It also depends on the climate, and in general, an entire lifecycle of a tick can take anywhere from three months to more than one year.

 The ticks feed on people and animals ranging from rodents to livestock.
 You may not find Nymphs and larvae attaching to humans or even pets.
-Ticks during their adult stages stick onto medium-sized hosts such as racoons, skunks, cats, dogs and other canines.
+Ticks during their adult stages stick onto medium-sized hosts such as raccoons, skunks, cats, dogs, and other canines.

 The ticks choose such habitats where the exposure to their probable hosts is the highest.
 Adult American dog ticks prefer dogs as hosts and eventually transfer to humans.
 Once the female ticks are ready to lay eggs, they look for an appropriate location.
 They detach themselves from their hosts.

 American dog tick diseases

-American dog tick bites can cause diseases such as Rocky Mountain spotted fever (RMSF), Tularemia, and others in humans and canine tick paralysis among the pet dogs.
+American dog tick bites can cause diseases such as Rocky Mountain spotted fever (RMSF), Tularemia, and others in humans, and canine tick paralysis among pet dogs.
 It gets visible through paralytic symptoms such as losing reflex actions and steadiness.

-Primary symptoms such as itching, fever and tick paralysis become visible in a few humans.
-A tick paralysis leads to extreme respiratory distress and muscle weakness.
+Primary symptoms such as itching, fever, and tick paralysis become visible in a few humans.
+Tick paralysis leads to extreme respiratory distress and muscle weakness.

 The diseases are due to bacteria that may transmit with a tick bite.
 Few of these even spread from rabbits, mice, squirrels and other small animals.

 Do American Dog Ticks Carry Lyme Diseases?

 No, American dog ticks do not carry Lyme disease.
-But they can carry bacteria that causes Tularemia and Rocky Mountain Spotted Fever
+But they can carry bacteria that cause Tularemia and Rocky Mountain Spotted Fever